FCharts SE stock charting software

 Is the free version a limited demo or a timed trial?

 No. Once you've downloaded it, it will not expire or force you to buy anything.
-It doesn't contain the range of charts and indicators found in FCharts Pro, but everything in the program works without any artificial limits.
+You don't get the huge range of charts and indicators found in FCharts Pro, but everything in the program works without any artificial limits.

-Will FCharts work with futures, currencies, ... ?
+Will FCharts work with futures, currencies, scientific results... ?

 How do I keep the stock prices up to date?